Cray-HPE/cms-meta-tools/README.md

 the base chart is ready to be released for use, merge the default branch to `release/stable`.
 Builds from the `release/stable` branch are stable and all others are "unstable".

+## Build Helpers

+This repo uses some build helper scripts from the [cms-meta-tools](https://github.com/Cray-HPE/cms-meta-tools) repo.
+See that repo for more details.

+## Local Builds

+If you wish to perform a local build, you will first need to clone or copy the contents of the cms-meta-tools repo to `./cms_meta_tools` in the same directory as the `Makefile`.

 ## Versioning

 Charts are versioned in their `Chart.yaml` file.
 Released charts for public consumption to should